Plaster Creek Watershed

 A watershed is an area of land, naturally delineated by topography, where all the water drains to the same place.
 Watersheds should connect communities, as water flows from the headwaters to the lower reaches and carries the effects of land use with it: surface runoff, flooding, erosion, and more.
 Communities that work together to protect the waterways, in essence show respect for their downstream neighbors.

 The Plaster Creek Watershed occupies approximately 58 square miles, all in metropolitan Grand Rapids, Michigan.
 The creek itself is about 27 miles long.
 Its headwaters originate south and east of Grand Rapids, with many of its tributaries coming from agricultural areas around Dutton and Caledonia.
 The creek flows through commercial and residential areas of the city, and finally through industrial areas and low-income neighborhoods before emptying into the Grand River a mile south of downtown Grand Rapids.
-By the time the creek enters the Grand River is it considered one of the most impaired waterways in West Michigan (read more about the state of Plaster Creek).
+By the time the creek enters the Grand River is it considered one of the most impaired waterways in West Michigan.
 For more information, view The Story of Plaster Creek, an interactive GIS database of the watershed created by the Geology, Geography, and Environmental Studies department.

 Welcome to your watershed: Townships